Remote Volunteer Guidelines

 - UCLA SRP students in the Health Sciences must adhere to the same policies and guidelines as volunteers.

 NOTE: VPN is NOT permitted to be granted to Volunteers or UCLA SRP students.
 You do NOT need VPN to perform any of the outlined appropriate remote volunteer duties as listed on this webpage.

 What is NOT permitted for remote activities?

-- Volunteers are NOT permitted to access or store any clinical data or identifiable information remotely.
+- Volunteers are NOT permitted to access or store any clinical data, "identifiable information", or restricted information (deemed by the department) remotely.